Owen-3456/powershell-profile/README.md

 ## Functions

+Note: Some functions missing from the list

 `Update-PowerShell` - Updates PowerShell to the latest version.
 Is ran on startup.

-`Update-Profile` - Updates the profile to the latest version.
+`Update-Profile` - Updates profile from GitHub.

+`Update-All` - Updates profile, Oh My Posh, Zioxide and fzf.

 `Reload-Profile` - Reloads the profile.